Kendall Jenner Films Her Body In A Tiny Nude Bikini

 Kendall Jenner certainly isn’t afraid to flaunt her toned bikini body, and she proved it with one of her latest Instagram Stories uploads.
-Daily Mail reports that the 22-year-old model and Keeping Up with the Kardashians stars put her body on full display in a new video posted to her account where she filmed her body in a tiny two piece bikini.
+Daily Mail reports that the 22-year-old model and Keeping Up with the Kardashians stars put her body on full display in a new video posted to her account where she filmed her body in a tiny two-piece bikini.

 The video clip shared by Kim Kardashian’s little sister showed the star filming her body in the mirror as she posed for the camera in a seriously skimpy nude bikini.